 Here are the vehicles that AAA picked as suitable for dog owners.
 Note although that Doberman owners may find other vehicles better suited for their big dog needs.

-Which car do you think is best for Doberman owners?
 Are there any dog accessories you find work great with your vehicle?
 Did I miss any other issues that you’ve experienced having your dog in the car?